Escaping the curse of dimensionality in Bayesian model based clustering: Application to ScRNASeq Cell Line Dataset

-An appealing aspect of our approach is it provides coherent Bayesian posterior uncertainty quantification.
-The 99\% credible interval for the adjusted Rand index is $[0.939, 0.960]$ and the posterior probability of having 14 clusters is 0.726 with a 99\% credible interval of $[13, 15]$.
+An appealing aspect of our approach is posterior uncertainty quantification.
+The 95\% credible interval for the adjusted Rand index is $[0.900, 0.985]$ and the posterior probability of having between 11 and 13 clusters is 0.98.
 This suggests that the posterior distribution is highly concentrated, which is consistent with our simulations.
-The posterior similarity matrix reported in the first panel of Figure \ref{fig:psmplot}---also reporting the related dendrogram obtained by using complete linkage---clearly shows that the majority of the observations have a high posterior probability of being assigned to a specific cluster and negligible probability of being assigned to an incorrect cluster.
-Figure \ref{fig:psmplot} also points out the presence of the micro clusters that caused the overestimation of Lamb for this specific dataset.
-To better examine this outcome, in the right panel of the same figure, we zoom in on the upper right corner of the similarity matrix.
+The posterior similarity matrix reported in the first panel of Figure \ref{fig:psmplot}---also reporting the related dendrogram obtained by using complete linkage---clearly shows that the majority of the observations have a high posterior probability of being assigned to a specific cluster and negligible probability of being assigned to artifactual clusters.
+Figure \ref{fig:psmplot} also shows micro clusters leading to over-estimation of the number of cell types.
 Two cells of cluster A549 are put in singleton clusters.
-Their probability of being merged in a single cluster is 0.22 but the posterior probability of being merged to their main cluster is negligible.
-Similarly cluster IMR90 is divided into two clusters with one of them (cluster 10, according to our labelling) being very small.
-Finally cluster H1437 is split into two clusters (clusters 5 and 6 according to our labelling) with the smallest one comprising just two observations.
-Introduction of such micro-clusters has minimal impact on the adjusted Rand index, which is clearly much higher for Lamb than the competitors, and is a minor practical issue that is not unexpected given the tendency of Dirichlet process mixture models to favor some tiny or even singleton clusters.
-These clusters may even be `real' given that the cell type labels are not a perfect gold standard.
+Similarly cluster IMR90 is divided into two clusters of size 4 and 19 with negligible posterior probability of being merged.
+Finally cluster H1437 is split into four clusters with the main one comprising 35 of 47 observations and the smallest one comprising just one observation.
+Such micro-clusters have negligible impact for practical inference since Lamb does recover the original clustering configurations for most cell-types as reflected by the high adjusted Rand index with the true cell-types.
+Single-cell experiments are subject to high technical noise \citep{singlecell_tech_noise} which is not possible to completely remove in pre-processing steps.
+Such noise can potentially induce differences between cells that may not have any biological significance, for example, the cells in IMR90 (split into the clusters 3 and 10, see the top panel of Figure \ref{fig:realdata} for details) exhibit a substantial amount of variability although they are biologically of the same type.